vindenesen/check_netscaler/README.md

 ### Check status and quorum of a service group

-define member quorum (in percent) with warning and critical values
+Define member quorum (in percent) with warning and critical values.

 ```
 # NetScaler::Servicegroup::Webservers